The Baby-Sitters Club: Mallory Pike

-Mallory's first appearance was in Mary Anne Saves the Day as a sitting charge.
+Mallory's first appearance was in The Truth About Stacey as a sitting charge.
 The members used to babysit Mallory along with her seven younger siblings.
-However, when she became 11, she joined the club as an Honorary Member after Stacey's departure.
+However, when she became 11, she joined the club as a Junior Officer after Stacey's departure.

 Mallory feels that her parents treat her like a baby, and although she was allowed to get her ears pierced in Mallory and the Trouble with Twins, she still feels self-conscious about her glasses and braces.
 She loves drawing, writing, and reading; her dream is to become a children's book author and illustrator.
 Her family has a pet hamster named Frodo; they later adopt Pow, who was the Barretts' dog.
 Mallory was given the opportunity to teach eighth-grade students as part of a school event.
-However, after she accidentally broke a piece of chalk, the eighth-grade students began calling her "Spaz Girl" and so did the other students from other grades in the school.
+However, after she accidentally broke a piece of chalk during a lesson, the eighth-grade students began calling her "Spaz Girl" and so did the other students from other grades in the school.
 This resulted in Mallory transferring to a boarding school, where she stayed until the end of the series.

-Mallory is played by Meghan Andrews in the HBO series, Vivian Watson in the Netflix series, and Stacey Linn Ramsower in the film adaptation.
+Mallory is played by Meghan Andrews in the HBO series, Vivian Watson in the Netflix series, and Stacy Linn Ramsower in the film adaptation.